 Leila Philip is the author of three books of nonfiction prose.
 The Road Through Miyama, (Random House 1989, Vintage 1991, 1992) for which she received the Martha Albrand Citation for Nonfiction in 1990; Hidden Dialogue; A Discussion Between Women in Japan and the United States (Japan Society Public Affairs Publishing Program 1993) and the award-winning memoir, A Family Place: A Hudson Valley Farm, Three Centuries, Five Wars, One Family (Viking 2001, Penguin 2002).
 Her most recent book is a collection of poetry titled, Water Rising (New River Press 2015).
-Her writing has been recognized by numerous awards including fellowships from the John Simon Guggenheim Foundation, National Endowment for the Arts, the National Endowment for the Humanities, the Radcliffe Research and Study Center, the American Association of University Women, the Deming Memorial Fund and the Futhermore Foundation.
+Her writing has been recognized by numerous awards including fellowships from the John Simon Guggenheim Foundation, National Endowment for the Arts, the National Endowment for the Humanities, the American Association of University Women, the Deming Memorial Fund and the Futhermore Foundation.
 She has been the James Thurber Writer in Residence at the Ohio State University and a Granville Hicks endowed resident at Yaddo.

 Philip completed undergraduate studies at Princeton University in 1986, where she graduated with a BA in Comparative Literature, with a Fifth-Year Degree in east Asian Studies.
 At Princeton, Philip was awarded the Senior Thesis Prize in East Asian Studies and honorable mention for the Morris M. Croll Poetry Prize.
 From 1983-1985, Philip apprenticed to Nagayoshi Kazu, a master potter in southern Kyushu.
 She worked as a journalist for the Yomiuri Shimbun, then earned an MFA at Columbia University as the Woolrich Fellow in Fiction.